DPhi-Space/public-documentation/docs/3-em-api/02-api-specs.md

 **Notes:**

-- The DPhi Pod will be gracefully stopped by the system after the execution time goes over max_duration in minutes.
+- The DPhi Pod will be gracefully stopped by the system after the execution time goes over `max_duration` in minutes.
 - `scheduled_time` must be provided in ISO format with timezone, e.g. `2025-05-22T12:10:00+02:00`
 - Providing the `command` parameter will override the Docker image's default command.
 If none is provided, the default command embedded in the Docker image will be executed.
 - Each `pod_name` maps to a dedicated persistent volume:
   - Using an existing `pod_name` mounts its existing volume (files preserved)
-  - Using a new `pod_name` creates a new, empty volume
+  - Using a new `pod_name`, never used before, creates a new, empty volume
   - Omitting `pod_name` uses the user's default pod and its default volume
-- Port exposure requires:
-  - A namespace must be created first using the namespace creation endpoint
-  - The `namespace` parameter must be set to `true`
-  - Pods in the same namespace can communicate via `<username>-<`pod_name`>:<port>`

 ---